fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 }

 ```

-#### iOS 9+ Security - Updating info.plist
+#### Updating info.plist file
-Xcode 7 includes a new security feature called App Transport Security.
-In order to use the SDK you will need to add exceptions to your project's info plist file.
+In order to use the SDK you will need to add 4 keys to your project's info plist file.

-You can enter this manually using the Xcode UI, or you can open the Info.plist file in a text editor and copy/paste the following in the inside the <plist> <dict> tag:
+You can enter these manually using the Xcode UI, or you can open the info.plist file in a text editor and copy/paste the following in the inside the <plist> <dict> tag:
 ```
+	<key>NSLocationWhenInUseUsageDescription</key>
+	<string>Please enable this feature to search for stores near you when creating personalized prints and gifts.</string>
+	<key>NSContactsUsageDescription</key>
+	<string>Please enable this feature to access your contacts when creating personalized prints and gifts.</string>
+	<key>NSPhotoLibraryUsageDescription</key>
+	<string>Please enable this feature to be able to upload your photos and create personalized prints and gifts.</string>
    <key>NSAppTransportSecurity</key>
     <dict>
         <key>NSAllowsArbitraryLoads</key>
         <true/>